Portugal and the International Monetary Fund: Current Economic Status

-As a member of the IMF, Portugal also receives Article IV reports from the IMF.
-In the latest report, that was published in September 2018 the IMF details a report on the current Portuguese economy.
-This report details that although investments and exports have spurred growth and low inflation throughout 2017, there is persisting unemployment in Portugal.
+Portugal also receives Article IV reports from the IMF.
+In the most recent report, published in September 2018, the IMF gives a detailed report on the current Portuguese economy.
+This report notes that although investments and exports have spurred growth and low inflation throughout 2017, there is persisting unemployment in Portugal.
 Structural balance is also said to be improving as deficits and debt are steadily decreasing.
-Banks are improving as well, though credit is growing much slower and is holding back further improvement.
+Banks are improving as well, though credit is growing much more slowly and is holding back further improvement.
 Overall, the economy is steady, but Portugal is still susceptible to downturns and needs more tenable growth.